 The face of Paris has changed over time, and sometimes we're surprised to rediscover the past of certain places.
 The Halles district is a case in point.
 On the site of today's Place Joachim-du-Bellay once stood an essential Parisian cemetery: the Cimetière des Innocents.

-The Cimetière des Innocents: a landmark in the daily lives of Parisians
+The Cimetière des Innocents, a landmark in the daily lives of Parisians

 To say the least, this cemetery was very popular with Parisians.
 A lively meeting place, it was frequented by merchants and strollers during the day.
 At nightfall, however, the cemetery became less frequented.
-The remains of 22 Paris parishes were interred here, along with those of the Hôtel-Dieu hospital, the victims of the Black Death of 1348 and the unidentified unknowns from the Cité morgue, including those drowned in the Seine and those who died on the public highway, who were then buried in mass graves.
+The remains of 22 Parisian parishes were interred here, along with those of the Hôtel-Dieu, the victims of the Black Death of 1348 and the unidentified unknowns from the Cité morgue, including those drowned in the Seine and those who died on the public highway, who were then buried in mass graves.

-The end of the Cimetière des Innocents
+The end of the Innocents cemetery

-Remains of the Innocents cemetery
+The remains of the Innocents cemetery

 Location